Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Multiple Datasets
 *****************

-There are a few ways to pass multiple datasets to Lightning:
+There are a few ways to pass multiple Datasets to Lightning:

-1. Create a DataLoader that iterates over multiple datasets under the hood.
+1. Create a DataLoader that iterates over multiple Datasets under the hood.
 2. In the training loop, you can pass multiple DataLoaders as a dict or list/tuple, and Lightning will automatically combine the batches from different DataLoaders.
-3. In the validation, test or prediction, you have the option to return multiple DataLoaders as list/tuple, which Lightning will call sequentially or combine the DataLoaders  using :class:`~pytorch_lightning.trainer.supporters.CombinedLoader`, which Lightning will automatically combine the batches from different DataLoaders.
+3. In the validation, test, or prediction, you have the option to return multiple DataLoaders as list/tuple, which Lightning will call sequentially or combine the DataLoaders using :class:`~pytorch_lightning.trainer.supporters.CombinedLoader`, which Lightning will automatically combine the batches from different DataLoaders.